rolandtoth/Blog/input/portfolio-update-2024/index.md

 ## Icons

-I've used Icono back then, which I could not find today on the internet (ok, I admin that I did not invest too much time in finding it).
+I've used Icono back then, which I could not find today on the internet (ok, I have to admit that I did not invest too much time in finding it).

 After some research I found this icons site, which was just what the doctor ordered: